AwesomeYuer/OpenAI.Embeddings.pgvector.NET/README.md

 )
 SELECT
       a.*
-    , (a."Distance" - a."EarliestDistance")         as "DiffDistance"
+    , (a."L2Distance" - a."EarliestL2Distance")         as "DiffDistance"
 FROM
     T1 a
 ORDER BY
-    a."Distance";
+    --a."L2Distance"
+	"CosineDistance"
+	;

 ```